 Europe

 In Eastern European countries like Poland, Russia and Ukraine, it’s customary to wear wedding rings on the right hand.
 This tradition traces back to influences from Roman customs and Orthodox Christianity.
 However, there are exceptions.
 In Spain, some regions follow the Eastern European tradition of right-hand ring-wearing, while others adhere to the left-hand tradition.
 With its diverse cultural influences, Belgium showcases a mix of traditions, with some couples opting for the left hand and others for the right.
+Couples in Italy and France typically wear their rings on their left hand, while those in Austria and Germany are more apt to wear their rings on the ring finger of the right hand.

 Latin America

-Wearing wedding rings on the right hand is common in Latin American countries like Cuba, Peru and Colombia, thanks to Spanish colonial heritage and indigenous customs.
+Wearing wedding rings on the right hand is common in Latin American countries like Cuba, Peru, Venezuela and Colombia, thanks to Spanish colonial heritage and indigenous customs.
 In these cultures, the wedding ring is often worn on the right hand from the wedding ceremony onwards, symbolizing the bond between the couple.
 However, many regions have adopted the left-hand tradition due to influences from Western culture.

-Discover Our Everyday Jewelry
+Discover Our Everyday JewelryAsia

 In India, wedding rings are traditionally worn on the right hand, although many modern couples have abandoned this practice.
 Factors such as religion, caste and regional customs also play a significant role in determining the placement of the wedding ring.
 In some parts of India, especially in Hindu traditions, the bride may wear the wedding ring on the right hand, while in others, it is worn on the left.
 Similarly, in other Asian countries like Sri Lanka, the groom may wear the wedding ring on the right hand, symbolizing his commitment to his bride.